johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 Sample_Name VCF_File_Name Reference_File_Name

-The columns are seperated by a tab and all the files must be in their proper folder, VCF inside 'Workspace/0_VCF_FILES/' and the reference fasta inside 'Reference'
+The columns are separated by a tab and all the files must be in their proper folder, VCF inside 'Workspace/0_VCF_FILES/' and the reference fasta inside 'Reference'

 Take a look at the file to see:
 ```bash